bluebasil/re-ls/README.md

  - Optionally add out additional features
    - The API support for sorting by other columns and by selecting sort direction, however the UI does not surface these capabilities
    - The `Last Modified` column only records the last modified date of folders, but this could be very easily updated to return the max last modification time of any of it's children - which would argue may be more practical for some intents
+ - Add setup.py
  - Add more unit tests
+ - Update package organization
  - Add Integration tests
  - Compile Flask for production
  - Compile Vue for production
- - Add setup.py and register package to an artifact repository like pypi
+ - Add setup.py
- - Could host this repo on AWS CodeCommit and integrate AWS CodePipeline to auto deploy the package
+ - Could host this repo on AWS CodeCommit and integrate AWS CodePipeline to auto deploy the package, for example